Kyler Murray Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Matchup vs. Houston

-- The 259.8 passing yards the Texans yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 259.8 yards per game the Texans are conceding through the air makes them the NFL's 15th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Texans defense is ranked ninth in the league.
+- With nine passing TDs conceded this season, the Texans defense is ranked ninth in the NFL.

 Recent Performances

+- In last week's outing against the Browns, Murray racked up 229 yards while completing 66.7% of his passes, while tossing four touchdowns.

-- Murray has passed for 736 yards (245.3 per game) over his last three outings, while completing 71% of his passes (66-for-93) with seven touchdowns and zero interceptions.
+- In his last three outings, Murray has thrown for 736 yards (245.3 per game) while completing 66 of 93 passes (71%), with seven touchdowns and zero interceptions.

 Murray's Arizona Teammates